MediaComem/comem-archidep/subjects/unix-networking/README.md

 <!-- slide-column -->

-On Unix-like operating systems, a process must execute with **superuser privileges** to be able to bind a network socket on a well-known port.
+On Unix operating systems, a process must execute with **superuser privileges** to be able to bind a network socket on a well-known port.

 <!-- slide-column 70 -->